 Before you can know what you should do you are going to have to gather more facts.
-You know that the estate has an obligation to the bank or other institution that had lent the decedent money for the mortgage.
+You know that the estate has an obligation to the bank or other institution that lent money for the decedent’s mortgage.
 What you don’t know yet is whether the estate has the funds to satisfy the mortgage.

 Before you go any further, it is important to find out:

 - Whether there was a co-signor on the mortgage.
 The co-signor may still have the legal responsibility to satisfy the debt.

 - Whether there is a debtor (or debtors) with higher priority pursuant to California law.
 They may need to be paid first.

 - Whether there are sufficient assets in the estate to satisfy the debt.
 Otherwise, the decedent’s mortgage may not be able to be paid in full.

 Regardless of how pushy the creditor is, it is important that you do not pay off the debt until you are ordered to do so by the probate court.